KELER Group

 The KELER Group (for Központi ELszámolóház és ÉRtéktár, lit.
-'Central Clearing House and Depository') is a financial market infrastructure in Hungary, based in Budapest.
+'Central Clearing House and Depository') is a Hungarian financial market infrastructure provider based in Budapest.
 It consists of two companies: KELER CSD, a central securities depository established in 1993; and KELER CCP, a central counterparty clearing house established in 2008.
 The KELER Group is majority-owned by the Hungarian National Bank (MNB).

+KELER provides the central infrastructure of Hungarian securities markets.
+For example, all trades concluded on the Budapest Stock Exchange (BSE) must by law be settled at KELER.